wyseo10/crazyswarm2/docs2/installation.rst

 Custom ROS Package
 ------------------

-In order to use Crazyswarm, it is best practice to use a custom ROS Package that contains all necessary config files as well as your user scripts / ROS nodes.
+In order to use Crazyswarm, it is best practice to use a custom ROS package that contains all necessary config files as well as your user scripts / ROS nodes.

 1. Create a new package